47degrees/sbt-microsites/docs/src/main/tut/docs/layouts.md

 To be able to access the documentation, you have to configure `micrositeDocumentationUrl` setting.

-In order to change the default label description for the `micrositeDocumentationUrl`, the default value is `Documentation` you have to change the `micrositeDocumentationLabelDescription`.
+In order to change the default label description for the `micrositeDocumentationUrl` (the default value is `Documentation`), you have to change the `micrositeDocumentationLabelDescription`.

-As an example, you can look at the sbt-microsites documentation at [Github](https://github.com/47deg/sbt-microsites/tree/master/docs/src/main/tut).
+As an example, you can look at the sbt-microsites documentation at [GitHub](https://github.com/47deg/sbt-microsites/tree/master/docs/src/main/tut).
 We have several documentation files:

 - `build-the-microsite.md`
 - `customize.md`